Best Places to Propose in New York City

 For more ideas to help you plan the perfect trip to the Big Apple, order Frommer's New York City day by day in our online store.

 When you see the shimmering waters edged by weeping willows and Japanese cherry trees, you’ll understand why this spot has inspired lovebirds for generations.
 The green banks along the manmade lake slope gently toward the water, making an ideal setting for a picnic.
 You can rent a rowboat for two at the neo-Victorian Loeb Boathouse at the east end.
-The boathouse also has a restaurant and seasonal outside bar with seating overlooking the lake.
-It’s a thoroughly pleasant place to enjoy a cool summer cocktail.
+(The boathouse's restaurant and bar are closed.)

 The only formal gardens in Central Park—one French in style, another Italian, and the last British—are a riot of flowers and blossoming trees come spring (the place looks pretty good in autumn, too—that's when the photo above was shot).
 In addition to being lovely, the gardens are usually deserted, making this one of the most private scenic places to propose in the city.